AMSP-04/NETN-AIS/NETN-AIS.md

 The NETN-AIS FOM module defines most of the AIS message types, whose content can be interpreted by applications without extensive knowledge of the ITU-R M.1371-5 standard and the message format defined by that standard.

 The Automatic Identification System (AIS) is a worldwide automated tracking system used on vessels and by Vessel Traffic Services (VTS) for identifying and locating vessels by electronically exchanging messages with other nearby vessels and VTS stations.
-27 message types are defined in ITU-R M.1371-5 annex 8 (see https://www.itu.int).
+27 message types are defined in ITU-R M.1371-5 Annex 8 (see https://www.itu.int).
 The most commonly used message types are the Position Report Class A (Message types 1,2, and 3) and the Static and Voyage Related Data (Message type 5).
 And a commonly used live protocol to exchange AIS messages is NMEA-0183.
 This is an electrical and data specification for communication between marine electronics (see https://www.nmea.org).

-The NETN-AIS FOM module defines all of the messages types specified in ITU-R M.1371-5 annex 8, except for rarely used message types or message types that are more related to traffic analysis in an AIS network (i.e. 15, 16, 20, 22, 23, 25 and 26).
-The FOM class structure is closely aligned with the message type specification in ITU-R M.1371-5 annex 8, enabling easy translation to/from NMEA 0183.
+The NETN-AIS FOM module defines all of the messages types specified in ITU-R M.1371-5 Annex 8, except for rarely used message types or message types that are more related to traffic analysis in an AIS network (i.e. 15, 16, 20, 22, 23, 25 and 26).
+The FOM class structure is closely aligned with the message type specification in ITU-R M.1371-5 Annex 8, enabling easy translation to/from NMEA 0183.
 The message types are modelled as interaction classes and most of the class parameters are optional.
 The root class `AisMessage` is integrated with the RPR-FOM by subclassing `RadioSignal`, using the concept of `HostRadioIndex` to refer to the `RadioTransmitter` object instance on board the vessel.

 The NETN-AIS FOM module content is based on ITU-R M.1371-5, Technical characteristics for an automatic identification system using time division multiple access in the VHF maritime mobile frequency band (https://www.itu.int).